LoicChr/Banquo/README.md

 # Banquo

-This code is associated with the article: 'Integrating traits, competition and abiotic filtering improves biodiversity predictions' by Loïc Chalmandrier*, Daniel B. Stouffer*, Adam S. T. Purcell, William G. Lee, Andrew J. Tanentzap and Daniel C. Laughlin*
+This code is associated with the article: 'Integrating traits, competition and abiotic filtering improves biodiversity predictions' by Loïc Chalmandrier\*, Daniel B. Stouffer, Adam S. T. Purcell, William G. Lee, Andrew J. Tanentzap and Daniel C. Laughlin

- *code developpers
+\* main code developper and contact. (loic.chalmandrier@biologie.uni-regensburg.de)

 ## Overview
 The code models species abundances using functional traits, community data and environmental data.
 It assumes that species abundances are constrained by abiotic filtering (Traitspace model) and then competition (Banquo model).
 First species carrying capacities are modeled through the Traitspace model (using a trait-environment multivariate linear model) and then pairwise competitive interaction are calibrated using the Banquo model through a nloptr algorithm.